-Gross income for corporate excise purposes is the same as that defined under the Internal Revenue Code (IRC), as amended and in effect for the taxable year, with the following additions:
+Gross income for corporate excise purposes is the same as that defined under the U.S. IRC, as amended and in effect for the taxable year, with the following additions:

-• interest from the bonds, notes and evidences of indebtedness of any state, including Massachusetts.
+▶ interest from the bonds, notes and evidences of indebtedness of any state, including Massachusetts.

 Net income is gross income less the deductions, but not the credits, allowable under the U.S. IRC.
-The following deductions, however, are not allowed:
+The following deductions are not allowed:

-- dividends received, except as permitted under Massachusetts law (See Schedule E-1 instructions); and - ▶ taxes on or measured by income, franchise taxes measured by net income, franchise taxes for the privilege of doing business and capital stock taxes imposed by any state or U.S. territory.
+- dividends received (see Schedule E-1 instructions); and - ▶ taxes for or measured by income, franchise taxes measured by income, franchise taxes for the privilege of doing business and capital stock taxes imposed by any state or U.S. territory.

-The deduction for losses sustained in other taxable years is allowed subject to certain restrictions.
+The deduction for losses sustained in other taxable years is allowed, but subject to restrictions.
 See Schedule E-2 for further information.